supriadi-yusuf/simphelper/README.md

 # Installation

-We can get this package with command :
+We can download this package with command :

 ```bash
 go get -u github.com/supriadi-yusuf/simphelper